Women’s History Month: Celebrating Successful Rockette WomenM

 Cheryl Cutlip | Founder of The Project Dance Foundation

 For 15 years, Cheryl Cutlip’s dance career grew at Radio City Music Hall as a Rockette dance captain and assistant choreographer.
-Since then, Cheryl has expanded her talents to the non-profit sector where she founded an arts and education organization dedicated to positively impacting culture through artistic integrity.
-The Project Dance Foundation has more than 500 volunteers working worldwide in cities like London, Atlanta, Sydney, and New York to produce incredible events.
+Since then, Cheryl has expanded her talents to the non-profit sector where she founded The Project Dance Foundation, an arts and education organization dedicated to positively impacting culture through artistic integrity.
+It has more than 500 volunteers working worldwide in cities like London, Atlanta, Sydney, and New York to produce incredible events.
 The organization also includes The Carolina Snowbelles, a group of young dancers in North Carolina training in the style of precision dance, of which Cheryl is the director and choreographer.

 Cara Mund | Miss America 2018